Max-Durbin/Max-Durbin.github.io/_tabs/about.md

 #### Skills

-- Python – Comfortable with scripting, automation, focusing much more on organization now
+- Python – Comfortable with scripting, automation, focusing more on organization now
-- SQL - I can write simple queries pretty fast, once we need a pivot or something I need w3
+- SQL - I can write simple queries but need w3 to remember pivots or more complex stuff
-- JavaScript / Node.js - defacto maintainer of our internal monitoring dashboard
+- JavaScript / Node.js - defacto maintainer of our monitoring dashboard
+- Can google stuff
 - thought I had more skills.
 Dang it..